What’s the Most Popular Game Around the World?

 Check out my findings below.
 Click to enlarge each image.

-It’s hard to ignore the fact that the map is dominated by Minecraft, but there are some interesting exceptions when you dig into specific continents.
+It’s hard to ignore the fact that the map is dominated by Minecraft, which is currently the most popular game in the world, but there are some interesting exceptions when you dig into specific continents.

 Look at Africa, for example.
 Minecraft is almost nowhere to be seen — compared to its dominance shown above, at least.